 Tip #4: Double Up with a Hunting/Fishing Combo Rig

-If you’re into bowfishing, bass fishing, or other angling hobbies done in shallow water boats and flat-bottomed boats, you can find combination models that include all the best features and equipment for duck hunting and fishing.
+If you’re into bowfishing, bass fishing, or other angling hobbies done in shallow water boats from flat-bottomed boats, you can find combination models that include all the best features and equipment for duck hunting and fishing.
 If you’re looking to upgrade your current rig, why not expand and make sure your new boat can live up to all of your hobbies?
 Side console and center console boats are great for dual-use, as well.

 Tip #5: Durability is Essential

 Boats are expensive enough as it is.
 However, cheaping out on a duck boat is going to cost you more in the long run.
-You need to look for a durable aluminum welded hull or other thick, durable material that will be able to handle going over stumps, logs, and other obstacles in shallow water.
+You need to look for a durable aluminum welded hull or other thick, rugged material that will be able to handle going over stumps, logs, and other obstacles in shallow water.
 Nothing is worse than tearing out the bottom of your boat or getting stuck because you decided to buy a less durable model.

 The Bottom Line On Duck Hunting Boats